-Creating infrastructure that enhances the learning process is a pretty complex thing, and a lot of investment, effort and technology has gone into creating teaching aids that help faculty in creating a rich learning experience.
-But many schools, universities and institutions in India still fail to adopt a set of design standards in the creation of this infrastructure.
+Creating an infrastructure that enhances the learning process is a pretty complex thing, and a lot of investment, effort, and technology have gone into creating teaching aids that help faculty in creating a rich learning experience.
+But many schools, universities, and institutions in India still fail to adopt a set of design standards in the creation of this infrastructure.

 In a special series of articles, Infocomm addresses the issue of classroom standards and provides a comprehensive set of guidelines for universities and other learning institutions to follow, so that they can avoid common mistakes.
 The articles cover the issue of design from 4 distinct aspects – industry standards, campus infrastructure standards, classroom design standards, and classroom equipment preferences.

 “Most colleges and universities have some assemblage of “classroom standards.”
 Many of them are poorly thought out, incomplete, and not as effective as they could be.”